6 Facts About the Seven Sisters Waterfall: A Majestic Norwegian Natural Wonder

 You can opt for guided tours to make the most of your visit.
 Knowledgeable guides can provide valuable insights into the region’s history, folklore, and geology.

-Preserving the Beauty
+6. Preserving the Natural Beauty

 Read more about the Geirangerfjord and how to get there